 Perimeter 81 also offers huge flexibility in how the VPN is configured.
 You can opt for instances on your premises or in the cloud.
 Admins can audit VPN traffic and view activity logs via the single-click web-based console.

-There’s a sizeable network of servers in many countries – not the largest selection, but certainly enough for most businesses – and a choice of encryption protocols (though users need not worry about any configuration).
+The network of servers isn't the largest but certainly enough for most businesses, and there are now gateways in Helsinki, San Jose, Fremont, and Mumbai.
+There's also and a choice of encryption protocols including WireGuard, though end users need not worry about any such configuration.

 Perimeter 81 has two plans, both which come with a 30-day money-back guarantee.
-The plan that’s relevant here is the Business plan which is $8 per month per user, with a minimum of five users.
+The plan that’s relevant here is the Business plan which is $10 per month per user, with a minimum of five users, plus $40 per month for a dedicated gateway.
 This offers servers in 35 locations.

 If you need more, such as VIP customer service and custom configurations, there’s the Enterprise plan which is custom-built to suit your business.